LimaYes/pos_incentivizer/README.md

+**Important!!!
+Do not use an account with more XEL in it than what you are willing to lose.
+While I think this is bug free, I cannot guarantee it!**

 If you want to create a whole bunch of fees on the network in order to make it more attractive to run a POS staking node, just clone this repository and do